 Get Required Shots / Immunizations

 Be sure to check with your insurance to see what vaccines they will cover, and you can contact your local healthcare provider to inquire about the cost of additional vaccines that aren’t covered.
 Keep in mind that some travel shots are considered “optional” under most USA insurance plans, so likely you will need to pay out of pocket for some of the less common vaccines.
+For example, we were traveling to Asia for an extended period of time and wanted to get a Japanese Encephalitis vaccine just in case we ended up in a remote area.
+Our health insurance wouldn’t cover it here in the USA because it’s not required.
+And it was crazy expensive!

 It is important to have some kind of document with your itinerary and travel information during your trip.
 Even if you enjoy traveling without a set schedule, it’s helpful to create some kind of simple itinerary reference for yourself, as well as for your friends and family.
-For us, we’ve created a one page “Travel Cheat Sheet” which has proven to be handy over the years.

 Use our template to create your very own “Travel Cheat Sheet” HERE*